jbcodeforce/aws-studies/docs/infra/index.md

 Security group policies are at the EC2 instance, and define firewall configuration.

 As seen in "Full VPC diagram", the `VPC peering` helps to connect between VPCs in different region, or within the same region.
-And [Transit GTW](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html) is used to interconnect your virtual private clouds (VPCs) and on-premises networks.
+And [Transit GTW](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html) is used to interconnect our virtual private clouds (VPCs) and on-premises networks.
 In fact Transit Gateway is a more modern and easier approach to link VPCs.
-Using Transit Gateway route tables, you can control the traffic flow between VPCs.
+Using Transit Gateway route tables, We can control the traffic flow between VPCs.
 The peering connection would work; however, it requires a lot of point-to-point connections.

 #### Deeper Dive